 Why FitBit?

-Well, in addition to being a market leader, we find their 2023 financial snapshot interesting:
+Well, in addition to being a market leader, we find that the 2023 financial snapshot of Fitbit interesting:

 Additionally, these are their year-over-year changes compared to 2022: